This article has been updated for 2019

 Shifting from the “old media” to the “new media,” another good campaign is highlighted through YouTube trying to drum up interest in their new e-commerce integrations.
 So what did they do?
 They used their own internal influencers and leveraged their top talent in the gadget and fashion world and essentially curated a celebration of unboxing and product demos, to show how you can now leverage the platform and e-commerce integrations for your product.

 But why would anyone do something like this?
 The short answer

 These influencers are bringing in their own audience and their own engagement.
 So if you want to get in front of an audience that has a fairly aligned need with what you are offering, you can pay these influencers to get you in front of that audience quickly.

 Apart from video and print, you can also leverage the power of Instagram.
 Instagram has been driving a tremendous amount of influencer opportunities, and this is where the sponsored ads go from big brands, all the way down to the smaller players too.

 Again, native advertisements are not selling anything.
 This can be further emphasized by the three examples below.
 Notice how they are providing value (in this context it would be a great image along with the concise text), without selling anything to anyone.

 Building a Native Ads Strategy

-Now with the examples out of the way, let’s take a brief moment to look at the tips that can help you build YOUR native ads strategy.
+Let’s focus on tips that can help you build YOUR native ads strategy.